txomon/python-tutorial/README.md

 #### Searching in Google what we want to do

 The first thing I do is to look for `run jupyter notebook and generate pdf` in google.
-This brings me to a [StackOverflow question whereeone asks how to convert an .ipynb format into html and pdf](https://stackoverflow.com/questions/15998491/how-to-convert-ipython-notebooks-to-pdf-and-html/25942111).
+This brings me to a [StackOverflow question where a asks how to convert an .ipynb format into html and pdf](https://stackoverflow.com/questions/15998491/how-to-convert-ipython-notebooks-to-pdf-and-html/25942111).
 Looking at the updated answer, it seems like the answer is a bit outdated, but it points us in the right direction, `jupyter nbconvert` is a tool done by the guys that maintain `jupyter notebook`.

 Therefore, the next search is `jupyter nbconvert`.
 The first result is [the github repository (for me)](https://github.com/jupyter/nbconvert), which in the title has a link to [the documentation](https://nbconvert.readthedocs.io/en/latest/).